aranite-open/onboarding/training material.md

-## Training Material
+# Training Material

-### Learning Path
+## Learning Path

-**REST API**
+### REST API

 1. Watch the first 10 minutes of this video to learn about REST API and HTTP methods:
       - [REST API](https://www.youtube.com/watch?v=Q-BpqyOT3a8")

 2. This is a complementary resource for HTTP methods to send REST API call to the Django server:
       - [HTTP Methods](https://restfulapi.net/http-methods/")

+### Virtual Environment

-**You should activate the virtual environment each time when starting to work on the backend and deactivate it after your work is finished**
+- **Note:** You should activate the virtual environment each time when starting to work on the backend and deactivate it after your work is finished

-- **create the virtual environment:**
+1. create the virtual environment
-1. py -m pip install virtualenv
+     - py -m pip install virtualenv

-2. py -m venv foldername(e.g env)
+     - py -m venv foldername(e.g env)

-- **Activate and deactivate:**
+2. Activate and deactivate:
-3. activate: .\env\Scripts\activate
+     - activate: .\env\Scripts\activate
-4. deactivate: deactivate
+     - deactivate: deactivate

-     - You may also use Conda virtual environment as an alternative: [Conda Virtual Environment](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html)
+- **Note:** You may also use Conda virtual environment as an alternative: [Conda Virtual Environment](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html)

-**Django**
+### Django
-- Through the following video learn thsese concepts in Django: [Python Django Web Framework - Full Course for Beginners](https://www.youtube.com/watch?v=F5mRW0jo-U4)
+1. Through the following videos learn thsese concepts in Django: [Try Django tutorial series](https://www.youtube.com/playlist?list=PLEsfXFp6DpzTD1BD1aWNxS2Ep06vIkaeW) as well as [full Course for beginners](https://www.youtube.com/watch?v=B38aDwUpcFc)
-     - **Note that Since we use React for Front-End, which you will learn more about later, we do not use forms.**
+     - **Note that Since we use React for Front-End, which you will learn more about later, we do not use Django forms and templates.**
      - Installing.
 Virtual environment
-     - Django settings
+     - Django Settings
-     - Built-In components
+     - Built-In Components
-     - New model fields
+     - New Model Fields
+     - Change a Model
-     - Custom homepage
+     - Custom Homepage
+     - URL Routing and Requests
+     - function based and class based views

-  - The result for our project in admin page looks like this:
+2. The result for our project in admin page looks like this:
 ![image](https://github.com/yaldaafshar/research/blob/master/Training%20Material/admin.jpg)

-2. Whenever you face a problem with implementation of Django syntax and structure search it in Django documentation:
+3. Whenever you face a problem with implementation of Django syntax and structure search it in Django documentation:
     - [Django Documentation](https://docs.djangoproject.com/en/3.1/)
       - In Django Documentation:
         - Learn about model field types to create fields in models: [Field Types](https://docs.djangoproject.com/en/3.1/topics/forms/modelforms/#topics-forms-modelforms)